Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 There are several pillars of rock by Hjörleifshöfði - Arnardrangur and Lásadrangur

-I walked around Arnardrangur (which is further away in my photo above) and the other pillars of rocks south of Hjörleifshöfði promontory - it is totally different being up close and personal with these pillars of rock than just passing them by car.
+I walked around Arnardrangur (which is farther away in my photo above) and the other pillars of rock south of the Hjörleifshöfði promontory.

 Pillars of rock by Hjörleifshöfði